peted-davis/WeatherFlow_PiConsole/README.md

 ### Raspberry Pi

-The console is fully supported for Raspberry Pi 3 Model B/B+ and Raspberry Pi 4 running the 32 bit version of Raspberry Pi OS.
-It can be run on earlier models, a Raspberry Pi 5, or the 64 bit version of Raspberry Pi OS, but no direct support is provided for these environments.
-It is not compatible with Raspberry Pi Zero or Zero W. Raspberry Pi 5 will become fully supported in the future.
-While the console is compatiable with Raspberry Pi 3, the graphics hardware on this model is ageing and performance of the console can be sluggish.
+The console is fully supported for Raspberry Pi 3 Model B/B+, Raspberry Pi 4 and Raspberry Pi 5 running the 32 or 64 bit version of Raspberry Pi OS.
+It can be run on earlier models, but no direct support is  provided for these systems.
+It is not compatible with Raspberry Pi Zero or Zero W. While the console is compatiable with Raspberry Pi 3, the graphics hardware on this model is ageing and performance of the console can be sluggish.
 It is recommended to use a Pi 4 or above

-For all models of Raspberry Pi, the console is compatible with Raspberry Pi OS (Bookworm) or the legacy Raspberry Pi OS (Bullseye).
-The console is no longer comptaible with Raspberry Pi OS (Buster).
+For all models of Raspberry Pi, the console is compatible with Raspberry Pi OS Bookworm and Trixie (soon to be released) or the legacy Raspberry Pi OS Bullseye.
+The console is not comptaible with Raspberry Pi OS Buster.

 The console is compatible with the Raspberry Pi Official 7 inch Touchscreen or other HDMI equivalents.
 Note, screens that attach solely to the GPIO pins (SPI)